• Are you confused by all the different components that make up a WordPress website?

 Nameboard – Domain

-When you purchase your domain from a different shop than your hosting provider, you need to activate the GPS location.
+You need to activate the GPS location when you purchase your domain from a different shop than your hosting provider.
 Your domain name is actually a whole lot of numbers (not letters!).
 Those numbers make up an IP Address Now, the domain needs directions or a road to point to your website’s host, where all your website files are kept.

 This is done with the DNS records.

-Once you have purchased your domain you need to redirect the path with the help of the “GPS” code from your hosting provider which is their IP address or most commonly referred to as the hosting name servers, to the DNS records nameservers where you purchased the domain.
-DNS records act like the road where information is sent through between files.
+Once you have purchased your domain, you need to redirect the path with the help of the “GPS” code from your hosting provider, which is their IP address or most commonly referred to as the hosting name servers, to the DNS records nameservers where you purchased the domain.
+DNS records act like the road where information is sent between files.